 Be Confident That Your Child Will be Okay

-Mentoring for parents of transgender kids, teens, and young adults.
+Education for stakeholders, caregivers, and parents of transgender kids, teens, and young adults.

 Because your child is everything.
 And, you matter too.

 - Navigate social transition

 As the parent of a transgender child, I know all too well the questions floating around in your head: